eyenpi/cutefish-git/README.md

+This project is discontinued as the upstream Cutefish developer is inactive.
 # cutefish-git
 This repository contains the PKGBUILDs of cutefish desktop environment in Arch User Repository.
 If there is problem with each of them, please submit